Amalgam Replacement | Amalgam Removal Brisbane

 Health reasons for amalgam removal exist, and research and clinical evidence shows that some patients can even be allergic to dental amalgam.
 If you are concerned about this, our team can test for the presence of this allergy in you or your family.

-From a clinical perspective, it is important to acknowledge that amalgam fillings are not necessarily detrimental to your well-being, and that not every amalgam filling will fail at the same rate.
+From a clinical perspective, it is important to acknowledge that amalgam fillings are not necessarily detrimental to your well-being and that not every amalgam filling will fail at the same rate.
 This is because every tooth in your mouth has different contours, bite zones and shapes – and all these differences need to be taken into account when deciding whether a filling replacement will improve the aesthetics and strength of each tooth.

 This means that any filling you are concerned about should be individually examined by your dentist before deciding on amalgam replacement or removal.

-“Replacement for each of your amalgam fillings should be considered separately, unless complete replacement aligns with a larger treatment plan, an undiscovered allergy or your desired aesthetics,” Dr Tuffley says.
+“Replacement for each of your amalgam fillings should be considered separately unless complete replacement aligns with a larger treatment plan, an undiscovered allergy or your desired aesthetics,” Dr Tuffley says.

 40 Years Combined Experience and Knowledge

 Established in 1976, BOH Dental has seen the adoption of many new technologies and materials within the dental industry.
-Our dental team are in the perfect position to gauge the performance of newer technologies for our patients, and our dentists in Brisbane have been doing so for (almost) forty years.
+Our dental team are in the perfect position to gauge the performance of newer technologies for our patients, and our dentists in Brisbane have been doing so for over forty years.

-Lately we have seen more and more controversy emerge about dental amalgam, and our dentists are able to help you navigate these conflicting viewpoints.
+Lately, we have seen more and more controversy emerge about dental amalgam, and our dentists are able to help you navigate these conflicting viewpoints.
 It is our goal to tailor a dental treatment plan that focuses on your individual needs, and we also provide Holistic Dentist Services for interested patients.

 We regularly discuss treatment options with our patients, and we are happy to provide consultation to anyone debating the replacement of their amalgam fillings.
 After all, we find there is more to amalgam replacement than just a filling!